 An electricity outage crippled the traveler-crammed heart of Manhattan just as Saturday night Broadway shows had been set to move on, sending theater-goers spilling into siren-stuffed streets, knocking out Times Square’s towering electronic monitors, and bringing subway lines to a close to halt.

-Electricity turned into restored to customers and organizations in midtown Manhattan and the Upper West Side by using approximately midnight.
+Electricity was restored to customers and organizations in midtown Manhattan and the Upper West Side at approximately midnight.

-Con Edison CEO John McAvoy said a hassle at a substation brought on the energy failure at 6:47 p.M., affecting 73,000 customers for greater than three hours alongside a 30-block stretch from Times Square to 72nd Street and Broadway and spreading to Rockefeller Center.
+Con Edison CEO John McAvoy said a hassle at a substation caused the energy failure at 6:47 p.m., which affected 73,000 customers for more than three hours along a 30-block stretch from Times Square to 72nd Street and Broadway and spread to Rockefeller Center.

 McAvoy stated the exact reason for the blackout might not be recognized till research is finished.

-The temperature changed into in the low 80s as the solar set, however no longer as steaming as Manhattan can get in July, difficult the city’s energy grid.
+The temperature dropped to the low 80s as the sunset, but it was no longer as steaming as Manhattan can get in July, which affected the city’s energy grid.

-Power went out early Saturday night time at an awful lot of Rockefeller Center, accomplishing the Upper West Side and knocking out visitors’ lights.
+Power went out early Saturday night at many Rockefeller Center, accomplishing the Upper West Side and knocking out visitors’ lights.

-A massive cheer went up amongst Upper West Side citizens whilst strength flickered back on at about 10:30 p.M.
-For hours before that, doormen stood with flashlights in the darkened entrances of upscale condo homes along Central Park West, directing residents to walk up flights of stairs to their apartments, with all elevators out.
+A massive cheer went up amongst Upper West Side citizens while strength flickered back on at about 10:30 p.m.
+For hours before, doorkeepers stood with flashlights in the darkened entrances of upscale condo homes along Central Park West.
+They directed residents to walk up flights to their apartments with all elevators out.

-Police directed visitors at intersections as pedestrians and motorcycles weaved through the darkish.
+Police directed visitors at intersections as pedestrians and motorcycles weaved through the dark.

-The outage comes at the anniversary of the 1977 New York City outage that left a maximum of the city without power.
+The outage comes on the anniversary of the 1977 New York City outage, which left most of the city without power.

-Gov. Andrew Cuomo said in a declaration that even though no injuries had been reported, “the reality that it occurred in any respect is unacceptable.”
-He stated the country Department of Public Service would check out.
+Gov. Andrew Cuomo declared in a declaration that even though no injuries had been reported, “the reality that it occurred in any respect is unacceptable.”
+He stated that the country’s Department of Public Service would check out.

 He said the outage poses a safety hazard.

 “You simply can’t have a strength outage of this magnitude in this city,” Cuomo stated.
-“It is just too risky; the potential for public protection threat and chaos is simply too high, we just cannot have a device that does that; it’s that simple on the end of the day.”
+“It is just too risky; the potential for public protection threat and chaos is simply too high; we just cannot have a device that does that; it’s that simple at the end of the day.”

-Most Broadway musicals and plays canceled their Saturday evening indicates, consisting of “Hadestown,” which remaining month received the Tony Award for the high-quality musical.
-Several forged participants from the musical “Come From Away” held an impromptu performance on the road outside the theater for disappointed target audience individuals.
+Most Broadway musicals and plays canceled their Saturday evening shows, including “Hadestown,” which last month received the Tony Award for the high-quality musical.
+Several cast members from the musical “Come From Away” held an impromptu performance on the road outside the theater for disappointed target audience members.

 Emily Totero, 30, deliberate in delivering out-of-metropolis visitors to peer “Moulin Rouge.”
 But after they got to the theater district, they saw the energy exit.